Planetary symbols: Mars

-The Mars symbol, ♂, is a depiction of a circle with an arrow emerging from it, pointing at an angle to the upper right in Europe and to the upper left in India.
-As astrological symbol it represents the planet Mars.
+The Mars symbol, ♂, is a depiction of a shield and a spear, indicating the god of war.

 It is also the old and obsolete symbol for iron in alchemy.
 In zoology and botany, it is used to represent the male sex (alongside the astrological symbol for Venus representing the female sex), following a convention introduced by Linnaeus in the 1750s.

 The symbol dates from at latest the 11th century, at which time it was an arrow across or through a circle, thought to represent the shield and spear of the god Mars; in the medieval form, for example in the 12th-century Compendium of Astrology by Johannes Kamateros, the spear is drawn across the shield.
 The Greek Oxyrhynchus Papyri show a different symbol, perhaps simply a spear.